 - First Seen shows the time the query family was first seen by the application.

-You can hide pinned queries by using the switch in the top right corner above the table.
+You can hide pinned queries by using the switch in the top left corner above the table.

 To unpin a query, click the colored icon to the left of the query.
-Or, you may remove every pinned query by clicking the link in the upper-right corner above the table.
+Or, you may remove every pinned query by clicking “Remove all pins” in the upper-left corner above the table.